Fragrance, the unhealthy obsession.

 Patch Test New Products: Before using a new product, conduct a patch test by applying a small amount to a discreet area of skin.
 Wait 24-48 hours to check for any adverse reactions.

 Simplify Your Routine: Reduce the number of scented products you use daily.
-Consider switching to fragrance-free versions of your favorite items.
+Consider switching to fragrance-free versions of your favorite items if they are available.

-Be Mindful of Hidden Fragrances: Fragrances can be hidden in unexpected places, such as laundry detergents, fabric softeners, and air fresheners.
+Be Mindful of Naive exposure: Fragrances can be hidden in unexpected places, such as laundry detergents, fabric softeners, and air fresheners.
 Read labels carefully to avoid unnecessary exposure.

 MBM